fr33z3/semantic_navigation/README.md

 This is semantic_navigation

-Current version: 0.0.8
+Current version: 0.0.9

 ###Purpose
 This gem generates the navigation for your Rails app.
 Really customizable and simple to use.
 Using this gem you have 4 types of renderers: menu, breadcrumb, tabs, and, pills

-You can define different menus and render them separatelly.
+You can define different menus and render them separate.

-Now with simple integration with a twitter-bootstrap css framework.
+Now with simple integration with a twitter-bootstrap CSS framework.

 ###How to install